rachel-labri-tipton/sei-project-1-tetris/readme.md

 [Tetris 2.022](https://elegant-murdock-a314ad.netlify.app/)

-## Brief
+## Tetris 2.022
  **Tetris 2.022** is my version of the classic arcade game created in 1984 by Alexey Pajitnov.
-If you're a 90's kid, you might of played it on your GameBoy.
-Tetris requires players to rotate and move falling Tetris pieces,tetriminoes, as their called.
+Tetris requires players to rotate and move falling Tetris pieces, tetrominoes, as their called.
 Players clear lines by completing horizontal rows of blocks where there are no empty cells.
 If the pieces reach the top of the board, the game is over.

 ![](images/project-1-gif-1.gif)